 As the cycle of pollution from coal continues, we see how one town continually suffers from our continued reliance on carbon energy.

 History and The Buyout

-We trace the history of this village back to its roots as a coal-mining community up to its time as the location picked to build one of largest coal-fired power plants in the world.
-Welcomed by the town at the time it was constructed in the early 70s and a relatively quiet neighbor for two decades, everything shifted in the late 90s when the plant was forced to reduce the height of its over 1,000 foot stack to prevent the emissions that were traveling hundreds of miles away causing acid rain in the Northeast and Canada.
-But once the stack was cut down by several hundred feet, pollution problems plagued the town including the frightening “blue haze acid cloud touchdowns” of sulfuric acid mist.
+When the plant was constructed next to the village in the early 70s it was a relatively quiet neighbor for two decades.
+But everything shifted in the late 90s when the plant was forced to reduce the height of its over 1,000 foot stack and install scrubbers to prevent the emissions that were traveling hundreds of miles away causing acid rain in the Northeast and Canada.
+Once these changes were made to the plant, pollution problems plagued the town including the frightening “blue haze acid cloud touchdowns” of sulfuric acid mist.

-We follow residents, some who trace their roots back several generations to the region, as they grapple with the decision of whether to fight American Electric Power and the plant or whether to ask for a buyout and leave.
+We interview residents who grappled with the decision of whether to fight American Electric Power and the plant or whether to ask for a buyout and leave.
 In the end, many expressed a sense of powerlessness over an inability to fight such a large company: “We couldn’t fight.
 We’re not big enough.
 So we decided to take the buyout, “ said Eva Cochran, a resident who took the deal.
 Almost all of the homeowners in Cheshire agreed to the deal that included signing away their right to sue the plant for future health problems.
 But a handful of residents stayed and witnessed the inevitable bulldozing of their town.